Jack-Q/blog/source/_posts/2017-03-06-javaee-training-note-day-13.md

 As a strong typed programming language, Java contains a typed exception system to handle unexpected scenarios of problems.
-Exceptions in Java can be categorized into two parts, the checked exceptions (class extends from `Exception`, except `RuntionException` as well as its decendents) and the unchecked exception (`RuntimeException`s, `Erros`s and other class derivated from `Throwable`).
+Exceptions in Java can be categorized into two parts, the checked exceptions (class extends from `Exception`, except `RuntimeException` as well as its decedents) and the unchecked exception (`RuntimeException`s, `Errors`s and other class derivate from `Throwable`).

 An exception can be raised by a `throw` statement.
-Then, the exception will be catched by a `try`-`catch` block.
+Then, the exception will be caught by a `try`-`catch` block.

 For large application, exception can be raised from anywhere of the application.
 This require an effective means to manage them.
-A common approach is wrap the suspicious section with `try`-`catch` block, then handle it or re-throwit in the catch block.
+A common approach is wrap the suspicious section with `try`-`catch` block, then handle it or re-throw it in the catch block.

 Pagination
 ----------